 How to Get There

-Important: Most of you probably won’t stay at the venue but at some of the cheaper hotels west or with the college students hosting teams to the east.
-If you stay to the west, remember that the venue sits at the intersection of three rivers, so access is going to be by bridge or tunnel.
-On good days, this should mean a quick 10-minute commute to the venue regardless of what route you take.
-If accidents occur, certain tunnels or bridges may slow to a crawl.
+Important: If you stay to the east of St. Louis, remember that the venue sits downtown near a river, so access is going to be by bridge.
+If accidents occur, certain bridges may slow to a crawl.
 Check Google maps 30 minutes before you leave and make sure your planned route is going to be the right one to take.

 Where to stay

 A frequently overlooked option by most teams is the hotel of the venue itself.
 It is a wonderful feeling to get an extra hour of sleep because you don’t have to travel 30 minutes each way.
 It’s also nice to get to shower or nap during the day in the comfort of your own room.
 The venue costs $159 (plus taxes) per night with a room deal.
-Rollaway beds cost an additional $20 per night, so the total cost can be $35 (plus taxes) per person.
+Rollaway beds may be available and host an extra person, so the total cost can be $35 (plus taxes) per person.
+You can check out the details for the room block and see if it would be a fit.
 Staying at the venue supports the event and keeps it so we can keep offering what we do, so if it’s a ‘close call’, we hope you’ll give this a look!

 If you are looking for something cheap, a google search for hotels will yield plenty of options within close distance of the venue.
-You will need to zoom out the search, but you can pick the options that best suit your needs.
 Don’t forget to select any amenities important to you, such as free parking or free breakfast.

 What to Do When You Arrive

-Otherwise, check-in will open 60 minutes before the first heats on Saturday morning.
+Otherwise, check-in will open at least 60 minutes before the first heats on Saturday morning.

-This year we’re pleased to announce the addition of a social dance on Friday evening!
+This year there will be a social dance on Friday evening.
 This will be for around 2 hours between the daytime and evening session.
 Afterwards, you can join us for the night show, which will feature fabulous open level dancers from around the country.
+Spectating as a competitor is free.

 During the Day – At the Competition